jon-brandy/hackthebox/Categories/Sherlocks/Campfire-1/README.md

 <p align="justify">Alonzo Spotted Weird files on his computer and informed the newly assembled SOC Team.
 Assessing the situation it is believed a Kerberoasting attack may have occurred in the network.
 It is your job to confirm the findings by analyzing the provided evidence.
 You are provided with: 1- Security Logs from the Domain Controller 2- PowerShell-Operational Logs from the affected workstation 3- Prefetch Files from the affected workstation</p>

 ## STEPS:
-1. In this case, we're tasked to investigate
+1. In this case, we're tasked to investigate a kerberoasting attack on Alonzo's computer.
+It is known that he spotted few weird files on hits computer.
+2. Later on, SOC team is informed and asked to assess the situation.
+3. SOC team found the situation is a result of kerberoasting attack in the network and we're asked to confirm their findings by analyzing the provided evidence.
+4. We're provided with security logs from Domain Controller, Powershell-Operational Logs, and Prefetch files from the affected workstation.

 > 1ST QUESTION --> ANS:

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/56e304d5-e71a-4426-99fc-24238f2d20da)

 > 2ND QUESTION --> ANS: